-It includes all the same checks you'd get with the Pro plan, but appeals to those that would benefit from a team of security professionals dedicated to proactively identifying weaknesses in their assets.
+It includes all the same checks you'd get with the Premium plan, but appeals to those that would benefit from a team of security professionals dedicated to proactively identifying weaknesses in their assets.
 Our highly skilled security professionals have a knack for discerning minor vulnerabilities in scan reports which in combination are greater than the sum of their parts.
 These include:

 The chaining of vulnerabilities (where appropriate)

 Investigation of false positives and their removal from scan results

 Impact review: if the scanner flags something that looks interesting, the team will manually investigate further to see if it can be exploited